Extended Infusion Meropenem

 Background

 Meropenem is a beta-lactam antibiotic, traditionally dosed at intermittent 30-minute infusions.
-However, its bactericidal activity correlates with the amount of time its serum concentration remains above the minimum inhibitory concentration of the pathogen (fT>MIC), providing a rationale for longer infusion times.
-Additionally, the rising incidence of resistant bacteria requires higher antibiotic doses and longer infusions to improve microbiological and clinical success.
-Recent data from a randomized, controlled trial and a meta-analysis demonstrate reduced mortality and improved clinical cure with prolonged meropenem infusions in patients with sepsis or septic shock.
+However, its bactericidal activity correlates with the amount of time its serum concentration remains above the minimum inhibitory concentration of the pathogen (fT > MIC), providing a rationale for longer infusion times.
+In addition, the rising incidence of resistant bacteria requires higher antibiotic doses and longer infusions to improve microbiological and clinical success.
+Recent data from a randomized controlled trial and a meta-analysis demonstrate reduced mortality and improved clinical cure with prolonged meropenem infusions in patients with sepsis or septic shock.

 New policy

-Starting summer 2025, Sinai Health has a new infusion policy for meropenem, defaulting to an initial dose infused over 30 minutes, followed 4 hours later by subsequent doses, each infused over 3 hours, administered every 8 hours, for patients with normal renal function.
+Starting in November 2025, Sinai Health will implement a new infusion policy for meropenem, defaulting to an initial dose infused over 30 minutes, followed four hours later by subsequent doses, each infused over three hours.

-The updated order set for meropenem now reflects this move to an extended infusion regimen.
+The updated PowerChart order set for meropenem now reflects this move to an extended infusion regimen.

-Note: If the Emergency Department initiated meropenem for the patients, please check the timing of administered doses to determine subsequent dose intervals.
+Note: If the Emergency Department initiated meropenem for the patient, please check the timing of administered doses to determine subsequent dose intervals.

 Eligibility

-This new infusion regimen applies to all hospitalized adult inpatients, including those admitted to the Emergency Department, Intensive Care Unit, General Internal Medicine, Women’s and Infants' Health, Surgery, and Cardiology.
+This new infusion regimen applies to all hospitalized adult inpatients, including those in the Emergency Department, Intensive Care Unit, General Internal Medicine, Women’s and Infants' Health, Surgery and Cardiology.

 Exceptions